Zeenobit/moonshine_behavior/README.md

 When a transition is requested, it is not invoked immediately.
 Instead, it is invoked whenever the registered `transition()` system is run.
 You may register your systems before or after `transition()` to perform any logic as required.

-> **Warning**<br/>
+> ⚠️ **WARNING**<br/>
 > Be mindful that only one transition may be invoked per application update, per entity.
-This is an intentional design choice.<br/>
+This is an intentional design choice.
 > If multiple transitions are requested on the same entity within the same update cycle, only the last one is invoked, and a warning is logged.

 ### Events

 Any time a transition is invoked, an associated event is dispatched.
 These events may be used by other systems to react to behavior changes.

-Each event (except `StoppedEvent`) carries only the entity ID for which the behavior was started, paused, or resumed.
+Each event (except `StoppedEvent`) carries only the entity ID for which the behavior was started, paused, or resumed. `StoppedEvent` carries the entity ID in additional to the stopped behavior data.

 For `StartedEvent` and `ResumedEvent`, the behavior exists on the entity itself.
 You may access it either using a normal query (e.g. `Query<&Bird>`), or using `BehaviorRef`.